 A city carved from belief

-The ingenuity of Lycian and Roman stonework is evident everywhere in Myra—not just in theaters and tombs, but in city infrastructure.
-The roads.
-The drainage channels.
-The use of elevation and sunlight.
+The ingenuity of Lycian and Roman stonework is evident everywhere in Myra, not just in theaters and tombs, but in city infrastructure.
+The roads, the drainage channels, the use of elevation and sunlight.
 It was a city carved not just from rock, but from belief.
-A belief in afterlife.
-In public gathering.
-In memory made tangible.

 Earthquakes and the reshaping of Myra